fabianofranz/installer/docs/user/azure/install_upi.md

 ### Infra ID

 The OpenShift cluster has been assigned an identifier in the form of `<cluster name>-<random string>`.
 You do not need this for anything in this example, but it is a good idea to keep it around.
-You can see the various metadata about your future cluster in `metadata.json`.
+At this point you can see the various metadata about your future cluster in `metadata.json`.

 The Infra ID is under the `infraID` key: